fleetdm/fleet/handbook/support-process.md

 - Let's say a community member submits the feature request "I want the ability to do X in Fleet."
 A follow up question could be "If you were able to do X in Fleet, what's the next action you would take?" or "Why do you want to do X in Fleet?."
 - Both of these questions provide helpful context on the underlying motivation behind the feature request when it is brought to the Roundup meeting.
 In addition, the community member receives a response and feels heard.

+#### New feature request issues

+After [requesting more details](#requesting-more-details), please add the milestone associated with the current time we are along the roadmap timeline.
+For example, if the current date is June 25, 2021, we would add the H1 2021 milestone to the issue.

+Feature request issues automatically include the "idea" label.
+The "idea" label provides the signal that this issue is an item the Fleet team would like to discuss at a later date.
+The time of discussion is indicated by the issue's milestones.

 #### Closing issues